IchanP/L3-DateConverter/tests/testspecification.md

 ### Test Steps

-3. In the input field type "2000/12/25"
+4. In the input field type "2000/12/25"
-4. Press Convert
+5. Press Convert

 ### Expected

 In the unselectable input field "Kõki 2660/12/25" is rendered.

-## TC4 Converting to Japanese Era
+## TC4 User should be able to convert to Japanese Era using the Small Date Converter

 ### TC4.1 User should be able to convert from Gregorian to Japanese Era